piougy/CzechIdMng/MIGRATION.md

 Based on upgraded libraries we have to add, remove or change configuration properties (mainly related to connection pool, hibernate and quartz).

+> Note for **administrator**: Most of these changes are already resolved by default settings in the upgraded product CzechIdM and you don't need to configure them specifically, if IdM is deployed in a standard way.
+The highlighted lines are important even for standard installations, so make sure to check them.
+When you search or set the properties for your project, please note that they could be either in configuration files on the server with IdM, or bundled inside the CzechIdM package, or overriden in the CzechIdM database - see [Application configuration tutorial](https://wiki.czechidm.com/tutorial/adm/application_configuration).

 ### Added properties

-- ``spring.jpa.properties.hibernate.jdbc.time_zone=UTC`` - datetime will be persisted in UTC in database.
-- ``spring.jpa.properties.hibernate.jdbc.lob.non_contextual_creation=true`` - disable warning during the boot, when Hibernate tries to retrieve some meta information from the database.
-- ``spring.datasource.hikari.maximumPoolSize=50`` - **enlarge pool size** by default.
+- 🟡 ``spring.datasource.hikari.maximumPoolSize=50`` - **enlarge connection pool size** = the maximum number of active connections from CzechIdM to its database.
 This property should be revised **for each project**.
-Size should be configured by task and event thread pool size - should be higher than sum of pool sizes.
+The size should be configured by task and event thread pool size - should be higher than sum of pool sizes.
+  - Check if any property named ``maxPoolSize`` or ``corePoolSize`` is configured in your project.
+Typically, it isn't, in such case check the number of CPU cores, calculate ``2*CPU+2 + 2*CPU`` and check that it's lower than 50.
+  - If you increase the ``maximumPoolSize`` to more than 50 (for more complex projects), make sure it doesn't exceed the number of available connections in PostgreSQL database, which is by default 100 - the property ``max_connections`` in ``/data/pgsql/9.6/data/postgresql.conf`` (the path depends on your OS).
+- 🟢 ``spring.jpa.properties.hibernate.jdbc.time_zone=UTC`` - datetime will be persisted in UTC in database.
+- 🟢 ``spring.jpa.properties.hibernate.jdbc.lob.non_contextual_creation=true`` - disable warning during the boot, when Hibernate tries to retrieve some meta information from the database.
-- ``spring.jpa.properties.hibernate.session_factory.interceptor=eu.bcvsolutions.idm.core.model.repository.listener.AuditableInterceptor`` - replaced deprecated Hiberante property.
+- 🟢 ``spring.jpa.properties.hibernate.session_factory.interceptor=eu.bcvsolutions.idm.core.model.repository.listener.AuditableInterceptor`` - replaced deprecated Hiberante property.
-- ``spring.jpa.hibernate.use-new-id-generator-mappings=false`` - Spring boot 2 changed default to ``true``, but we are using ``IDENTITY`` identifier generators for mssql database.
+- 🟢 ``spring.jpa.hibernate.use-new-id-generator-mappings=false`` - Spring boot 2 changed default to ``true``, but we are using ``IDENTITY`` identifier generators for mssql database.
-- ``spring.servlet.multipart.max-file-size=100MB`` - Spring boot 2 changed property name for file upload size.
+- 🟢 ``spring.servlet.multipart.max-file-size=100MB`` - Spring boot 2 changed property name for file upload size.
+The original name was ``multipart.max-file-size`` - see below.
-- ``spring.servlet.multipart.max-request-size=100MB`` - Spring boot 2 changed property name for file upload size.
+- 🟠 ``spring.servlet.multipart.max-request-size=100MB`` - Spring boot 2 changed property name for file upload size.
-  - For these properties to work correctly, you have to update your Tomcat's ``server.xml``.
+  - For these properties to work correctly, you have to **update your Tomcat's ``server.xml``**.
 In this file, locate configuration of HTTP connector (usually on port 8080) and add the ``maxSwallowSize="-1"`` property therein.

 ### Removed properties

-- ``spring.jpa.properties.jadira.usertype.autoRegisterUserTypes`` - we are using java time now, so configuration for Joda time is not needed.
+- 🟢 ``spring.jpa.properties.jadira.usertype.autoRegisterUserTypes`` - we are using java time now, so configuration for Joda time is not needed.
-- ``spring.jpa.properties.hibernate.ejb.interceptor`` - replaced by new property above.
+- 🟢 ``spring.jpa.properties.hibernate.ejb.interceptor`` - replaced by new property above.
-- ``multipart.max-file-size=100Mb`` - replaced by new properties above.
+- 🟢 ``multipart.max-file-size=100Mb`` - replaced by new properties above.
+Check if your project contained this property and if so, decide if you need to have a different value than the product sets by default - 100 MB (usually there is no reason => delete the old property from the properties file).

 ### Changed properties

-For project, where **CzechIdM version 10.x will be upgraded from any older version, change property ``org.quartz.scheduler.instanceName=schedulerFactoryBean`` in your ``quartz.properties`` file** in your project profiles => tasks will be scheduled under previously effective ``schedulerFactoryBean`` instance name and **previously scheduled task will be preserved**.
-Without this change, different instance name configured in ``quartz.properties`` file will be effective and you will need to schedule long running tasks again.
+🟠 For project, where **CzechIdM version 10.x will be upgraded from any older version, change property ``org.quartz.scheduler.instanceName=schedulerFactoryBean`` in your ``quartz.properties`` file** in your project profiles (typically the file ``/opt/czechidm/etc/quartz-production.properties`` located on the server with IdM) => tasks will be scheduled under previously effective ``schedulerFactoryBean`` instance name and **previously scheduled task will be preserved**.
+Without this change, different instance name configured in ``quartz.properties`` file would be effective, so you would lose all scheduled tasks and would need to schedule long running tasks again.

 Newly installed **CzechIdM version 10.x** will use ``idm-scheduler-instance`` as default and will respect your configuration in ``quartz.properties`` file by your profile, if different instance name is needed.
 But be aware, tasks need to be rescheduled after any instance name is changes.